chef-boneyard/chef-web-docs-2016/step_plugin_knife/step_plugin_knife_google_server_list_servers.rst

 ..
 This is an included how-to.

-To view a list of all servers in the ``us-central2-a`` zone, including those that may not be managed by |chef|, enter:
+To view a list of all servers in the ``us-central2-a`` zone, including those that may not be managed by the |chef client|, enter:

 .. code-block:: bash